ArseniumGX/voidplus-ui/README.md

 ## Description

 VoidPlus Streaming web page code using ReactJS consumes an external api.
+For this project i used this [API](https://voidplus-api.herokuapp.com/api/).

 ## Technologies and requirements